-For example, if individual X holds 30% of the shares in foreign company Z as a nominee for individual Y, the shares are considered to be held by Y, so Y (and not X) is a controller of Z and Y's particulars must by default be entered in Z's register of registrable controllers.
+For example, if individual X holds 30% of the shares in foreign company Z as a nominee for individual Y, the shares are considered to be held by Y, so Y (and not X) is a controller of Z and Y's particulars must by default42 be entered in Z's register of registrable controllers.

-7.15 Directors with executive control and CEOs - situation where no registrable controller with significant interest or significant control has been identified executive control and each CEO of the foreign company is taken to be a registrable controller of the foreign company and their particulars must be entered into the foreign company's register of registrable controllers.
+7.15 Directors with executive control and CEOs - situation where no registrable controller with significant interest or significant control has been identified

-Where a foreign company knows or has reasonable grounds to believe that (a) the foreign company has no registrable controller; or (b) the foreign company has a registrable controller but has not been able to identify the registrable controller, each director with
+Where a foreign company knows or has reasonable grounds to believe that (a) the foreign company has no registrable controller; or (b) the foreign company has a registrable controller but has not been able to identify the registrable controller, each director with executive control and each CEO of the foreign company is taken to be a registrable controller of the foreign company and their particulars must be entered into the foreign company's register of registrable controllers43.